North Wales Crusaders: North Wales Crusaders

+2011

-On 11 October 2011, Crusaders RL was readmited into the RFL for the 2012 season beginning in Championship 1, the third tier of rugby league in the United Kingdom, under the name "North Wales Crusaders".
+On 11 October 2011, Crusaders RL was readmitted into the RFL for the 2012 season beginning in Championship 1, the third tier of rugby league in the United Kingdom, under the name "North Wales Crusaders".
 Their original name being preserved following a fan inquest.
 The club held open trials in the off-season to attract new players.

 North Wales Crusaders won their first game, a friendly, 34–12 away to Leigh East.

-North Wales won the 2013 Championship One title, thus gaining promotion to the Championship after beating South Wales Ironmen 35-22 on the final day of the season.
+North Wales won the 2013 Championship One title, thus gaining promotion to the Championship after beating South Wales Ironmen 35–22 on the final day of the season.
 However, they were relegated the following season.

+2016

 In 2016, financial issues resulted in the club making cuts to their playing budget.
-The club was significantly supported in this period by Wales Rugby League in the form of loans and helping with thr club's management structure.
+The club was significantly supported in this period by Wales Rugby League in the form of loans and helping with the club's management structure.

+2017

 Ahead of the 2017 season, the club appointed a new captain in Lee Hudson, and signed Mike Grady as a new head coach.

+2024

 On 20 December 2024, the club was taken over by EggChaserRugby, and saw Bobby Watkins become a non-executive chairman.
 This also saw Arun Watkins become the club's majority shareholder and thus the youngest ever club owner in RFL history at 23 years old.

+2025

 The 2025 season saw North Wales win League 1 for the first time in 12 years gaining promotion to the Championship.
-The club also one of 12 teams to send expressions of interest for one of the additional two spots in the expand Super League going into 2026, being the only League 1 club to do so.
+The club also one of 12 teams to send expressions of interest for one of the additional two spots in the expanded Super League going into 2026, being the only League 1 club to do so.
 However they did not continue with a formal application.

-Dean Muir, formerly coach at Hunslet, was appointed as head coach on 13 October 2025.
+Dean Muir, formerly coach at Hunslet RLFC, was appointed as head coach on 13 October 2025.